Setting up a 4K Kodi box with sndio on FreeBSD

 Setting up cron to fetch updates nightly

-Note that neither portsnap cron nor freebsd-update cron apply updates.
+Note that neither portsnap cron nor freebsd-update cron applies updates.
 They only download updates.

 # cat <<EOF | crontab -